 This recipe has a medium spice level.
 To make it more spicy, add more arbol chiles.
 For a mild spice, omit the arbol chiles.

-To make the chicken birria in the oven, follow these instructions:
+To make the chicken birria in the oven, refer to the full instructions in the blog post above.